csci450-comparch/assg03/README.md

 course in order to implement the LC-3 simulation for this assignment.
 The LC-3 architectures is based on the stored-program
 ( [von Neumann architecture](https://en.wikipedia.org/wiki/Von_Neumann_architecture) )
 computer model.
-Such a store-program computer has 3 basic components, the **CPU** or processor, a **Main Memory** (RAM) and **input/output devices** (I/O).
+Such a stored-program computer has 3 basic components, the **CPU** or processor, a **Main Memory** (RAM) and **input/output devices** (I/O).
 These components are connected using various interconnects or busses in a standard computing device.